College Church: Ministries

 College Church's local ministries include a children's, youth and college ministry.
 The high school ministry was formerly led by Zach Fallon, now serving as an incoming senior pastor for a church plant in the Atlanta, Georgia south metro area.
-The college ministry is led by Ben Panner.
-The church offers the disability ministry STARS (Seeking to Always Reflect the Savior) "to make access to worship, ministry, and fellowship a reality for any child or adult with special needs."[16]
-College Church has ties with church plant congregations in Chicago, Batavia, Lombard, and Naperville.[4]
+The college ministry was led by Ben Panner.
+The church offers the disability ministry STARS (Seeking to Always Reflect the Savior) "to make access to worship, ministry, and fellowship a reality for any child or adult with special needs."
+College Church has ties with church plant congregations in Chicago, Batavia, Lombard, and Naperville.
 It has connections with the Outreach Community Center, and two resale shops.
 It runs a pastoral training program for pastoral residents.
+This training program is modelled after the medical residency system.